PRC Graduate Student Trainee — M.P.Aff., The University of Texas at Austin

 - Office: CLA 2.406B

 - Campus Mail Code: G1800

 Kate Prickett is a PhD candidate in Sociology with specializations in Demography and Family.
-Her research agenda focuses broadly on the ways in which the connection between family contexts and children's health and wellbeing is implicated in the intergenerational transmission of inequality.
+Her research agenda focuses broadly on how the connection between family contexts and children's health and wellbeing is implicated in the intergenerational transmission of inequality.
 This research is organized by an integration of stratification theory and the life course paradigm that emphasizes how interpersonal processes between parents and children are embedded within a complex array of proximate ecological settings (e.g., work, family) and broader systems of stratification (e.g., socioeconomic, gender).

 Her dissertation uses life course theory to examine how dynamic maternal employment trajectories affect parenting, with a particular focus on employment transitions (such as job loss) and the moderating effect of work-family support policies.